AKSW/transform-bvl-pages-to-csv-file/README.md

 ## Usage infos

 We used the closed building database maintain by the BVL to generate the CSV files.
 Without it, you can't use these scripts.
-In case you have it (`table.csv`), to run the script `create-files.php` you have to set your database connection in the `functions.php` file (look for the `R::setup` part).
+In case you have it (`table.csv`) run the script `enrich-table-csv.php`.
 Furthermore, you need to run `composer update` to setup required vendors.